Funding for Students

 See Financial Assistance by Office for a listing of all funds.

 Smith expects all students to budget for books as part of their financial planning for college.
 Students whose book costs exceed their budgeted allowance may apply for aid from several sources on campus.
 Funds are awarded as book credit usable at the Grécourt Bookstore in the Campus Center.

 Smith Students’ Aid Society

 Undergraduate students should apply first to the Smith Students’ Aid Society (SSAS) using the Academic Funding Application on the Smith Social Network.
-Students may receive SSAS book assistance only once within an academic year and should not expect to be funded every year.
+Students may receive SSAS book assistance once within an academic year.
+Exceptions are made on a case by case basis.